iamjameswalters/iamjameswalters.github.io/content/django-talk.md

 Tags: Django, deployment, DjangoCon
 status: draft

-It's such a delight to be giving a talk at this year's DjangoCon!
+It's such a delight to give a talk at this year's DjangoCon!
 Below are links to any resources I mentioned:

 ### Links to the Talk